 If over-the-counter remedies don't help allergies, your doctor may recommend a prescription medication, allergy shots, or even under-the-tongue immunotherapy tablets.
 Many steroid nasal sprays are available by prescription also.
 Allergy shots expose the body to gradually increasing doses of the allergen until you become tolerant of it.
 Immunotherapy tablets placed under the tongue work the same way.
 They can relieve your symptoms for a longer period of time than oral and nasal allergy medications.
 Although they don't work for everyone, in people who do see a response, allergy shots can stave off symptoms for a few years.

 How to manage spring allergies

 It's nearly impossible to completely avoid spring allergies if you live in an area where plants grow, especially somewhere like Greenville!
-However, you can ease sniffling, sneezing, and watery eyes by avoiding your main allergy triggers or coming in to see us at Doctors Express Cherrydale.
+However, you can ease sniffling, sneezing, and watery eyes by avoiding your main allergy triggers or coming in to see us at AFC Doctor's Express Cherrydale.
 Here are a few tips.

 - Try to stay indoors whenever the pollen count is very high (pollen counts usually peak in the mornings).

 - Keep your doors and windows closed whenever possible during the spring months to keep allergens out.
 An air purifier may also help.